chrn7/data_engineering_coderhouse_2023/Final Project - Youtube API Pipeline/airflow_docker/README.md

 ![DAG Screenshot - process successfully completed](Graph_of_DAG.png)

 ## Repository Content:
 The following repository includes the following files:
 - "Youtube_ETL.py": .py file including the Python script with the 5 tasks of the process (extracting data from the Youtube API and transforming, Connecting to Redshift, Inserting the extracted data into the Redshift table, verifying and sending an email alert if the thresholds are surpassed, and sending an email to confirm that the process has been completed).
 - "DAG_Entregable.py": file creating and setting the DAG parameters, and associating the 5 Tasks of the process with the 5 functions of the "Youtube_ETL.py" Python Script.
-- "Dockerfile": Dockerfile to install all the dependencies (Python libraries) that are needed to run the Pipeline.
+- "Dockerfile": Dockerfile to install all the dependencies (Python libraries) that are needed to run the Pipeline in every computer or device in which we want to execute the Pipeline.
 - "requirements.txt": txt file indicating the versions of each of the libraries that we need to install so that the process could run successfully on any other machine, computer or device.
 - config.json: json file containing the max thresholds of number of Views for each Category (Music, Sports, Education, etc) of the Videos in Youtube.
+These thresholds are provided by the Business metrics and targets that we want to analyze.
 - "docker-compose.yaml": The .yaml file orchestrates different containers to communicate with each other.
 It is used to define the configuration of a container environment or to orchestrate multiple containers.
 The .yaml file in this case orchestrates these 3 images, that is why when running the yaml in the command prompt we have these 3 images in Docker:
 a. "postgres" image: Creates the necessary conditions to install Postgre SQL.